-- 1 Locate the virtual printer in Printers and Faxes. - 2 Right-click the virtual printer, and choose Properties. - 3 Click the Installable Options tab and make sure that Two-Way Communication with the Fiery server is enabled. - 4 Click Update.
+- 1 Locate the virtual printer in Devices and Printers.
+The location may be called Printers and Faxes, or simply Printers. - 2 Right-click the virtual printer, and choose Properties. - 3 Click the Installable Options tab and make sure that Two-Way Communication with the Fiery server is enabled. - 4 Click Update.